What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Subject to call at all times for winter snow and ice removal, and other emergency and non-emergency situations.

-Maintains records and makes reports as required.
+Maintains records, coordinates materials, and makes reports as required.

 It is unlikely an employee will perform all the duties listed on a regular basis, nor is the list exhaustive in the sense it covers all the duties that an employee may be required to perform.
 The examples are merely indicative, not restrictive.